diksown/cryck/README.md

 ## 👁️‍🗨️ Contribution

 This tool is in development.
-If you have feedback to give, feel free to submit an issue.
+Have feedback to give?
 Want to contribute, but out of ideas?
 Check our [issues](https://github.com/diksown/cryck/issues) page!